Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 - **-h:** Prints this help message.

+**Note:** directory must contain a forward slash "/" at the end

+### (REVERSE) RANSOMWARE:
-**Note:** To decrypt a file encrypted by the ransomware, use the decryptor tool.
+To decrypt a file encrypted by the ransomware, use the decryptor tool.
 Sample usage:

 `tty $./decryptor -i < input file > -o < output file >`